 Restaurant equipment: You may either buy the restaurant equipment or rent them.
-Some of the restaurant items include: Commercial fridges Sydney, benchtop equipment, Pizza ovens for italian restaurants, kebab machines, etc.
+Some of the restaurant items include: Commercial fridges Sydney, benchtop equipment, used catering equipment, Pizza ovens for italian restaurants, kebab machines, etc.

 Beginning inventory: Food, beverage and liquor costs need to be established.
 It is good to establish rates and payment options as soon as possible with vendors to assure you’ll have your shipments on time and with the correct products.

-Renovation cost: When you acquire property for the restaurant business, you may need to change interiors, and the lighting fixtures, carry out painting and rewiring, undertake re-plumbing preferably with an affordable plumber Sydney and shelving.
+Renovation cost: When you acquire property for the restaurant business, you may need to change interiors, and the lighting fixtures, carry out painting and rewiring, undertake re-plumbing / plumber in Sydney, plumber in Newcastle and preferably with an affordable plumber Sydney and shelving.

 Permits and licenses: Be sure to keep aside some money to cover the costs relating to health permit, license, and taxes to be paid.

 Make your restaurant business successful

 If you can serve delicious food items for all seasons whether it is summer, spring, fall or winter, your business will be successful.
 While menus don’t necessarily need to change per season, it may not be a bad idea to start experimenting with a few items and measure their appeal and customer feedback.

 When it comes to winter menu ideas, including warm drinks and beverages can help to add a seasonal flair to your menu appeal.
 Coffee cocktails, apple cider, and hot cocoa can keep the guests happy and warm.

 Sunday penalty rate is the minimum pay rat paid to employees working on a Sunday.